-9(1)(a) matters involving public security may be disclosed; or in which case the tribunal may hold the hearing in the absence of the public.

-(b) an intimate financial, or personal matter or other matters may be disclosed at the hearing of such a nature that the desirability of avoiding disclosure thereof in the interest of any affected person or public interest outweighs the desirability of adhering to the principle that hearings be open to the public."

-[52] Neither the Code nor the SPPA provide the Tribunal with any specific authority to publish or not publish its decisions.

-[53] The Tribunal's Rules of Procedure state that its hearings are open to the public and all written decisions of the Tribunal are available to the public.11 The Tribunal's practice direction on hearings states that the Tribunals decisions are published on the CanLII website.12

-[54] The Tribunal also has a practice direction with respect to anonymization.13 The practice direction states that the Tribunal can make an order to protect personal or sensitive information of a party or a participant in a Tribunal hearing and that every party or participant has an opportunity to submit a request and have their privacy issues considered.

-[55] I accept the Tribunal's submissions that the open court principle applies to its proceedings.
+- [45] Neither the Code nor the SPPA provide the Tribunal with any specific authority to publish or not publish its decisions. - [46] The Tribunal's Rules of Procedure states that its hearings are open to the public and all written decisions of the Tribunal are available to the public.
+The Tribunal's practice direction on hearings states that the Tribunal's decisions are published on the CanLII website.
+The "Decision" section of the Tribunal's website provides a link directly to CanLII.
+The Tribunal decisions are not posted directly to the Tribunal's website. - [47] The Tribunal also has a practice direction with respect to anonymization.
+The practice direction states that the Tribunal can make an order to protect personal or sensitive information of a party or a participant in a Tribunal hearing and that every party or participant has an opportunity to submit a request and have their privacy issues considered. - [48] I accept the Tribunal's submissions that the open court principle applies to its proceedings.
 The open court principle is rooted in four main concerns that were summarized in Edmonton Journal v.
-Alberta (Attorney General):

-(1) To maintain an effective evidentiary process; (2) to ensure a judiciary and juries that behave fairly and that are sensitive to the values espoused by the society; (3) to promote a shared sense that our courts operate with integrity and dispense justice; and (4) to provide an ongoing opportunity for the community to learn how the justice system operates and how the law being applied daily in courts affects them.

-[56] The first concern is about the accountability of those appearing before decisionmakers and not decision-making bodies themselves.
-Openness at tribunals tends to
+Alberta (Attorney General): - (1) To maintain an effective evidentiary process; (2) to ensure a judiciary and juries that behave fairly and that are sensitive to the values espoused by the society; (3) to promote a shared sense that our courts operate with integrity and dispense justice; and (4) to provide an ongoing opportunity for the community to learn how the justice system operates and how the law being applied daily in courts affects them. - [49] The first concern is about the accountability of those appearing before decision-makers and not decision-making bodies themselves.
+Openness at tribunals tends to improve the quality of testimony and for that reason is conducive to the pursuit of truth in adjudicative proceedings. - [50] The other three concerns which the Tribunal described as oversight of decision-

-11 Human Rights Tribunal of Ontario, Rules of Procedure, Rules 3.10 and 3.12 improve the quality of testimony and for that reason is conducive to the pursuit of truth in adjudicative proceedings.
+&lt;sup>9 Human Rights Tribunal of Ontario, Rules of Procedure, Rules 3.10 and 3.12